 When the friction plus passive forces are not high enough to counteract the pushing force, a shear key can be designed under the wall footing.
-This structural element will bear laterally against the soil, allowing to extend the passive pressure diagram deeper, as shown in the image above.
-This is a very efficient way to increase the sliding resistance in a retaining wall.
+This structural element will bear laterally against the soil, increasing the sliding resistance.
 The position of the key along the footing is not very important, but many engineers prefer to place it just under the stem, so that the wall rebars can be extended down into the key.

 Per 2015 IBC 1807.2.1, "Where a keyway is extended below the wall base with the intent to engage passive pressure and enhance sliding stability, lateral soil pressures on both sides of the keyway shall be considered in the sliding analysis".
 This provision was removed in the 2018 IBC, without further explanation.
 It seems that the intent of the code is to go back to the design philosophy prior to the 2009 IBC, where this provision requiring the active pressure diagram to be extended down to the bottom of the key didn't exist.